-By thresholding the intrackability map and projected intrackability map, we obtain a trimap showing the trackable, trackable in one direction and intrackable regions.
-Fig. 11(d) shows a dense trimap where a red point is trackable, a green point is trackable in a projected direction, and a black point is intrackable.
+Fig. 11(d) shows the tri-map in dense point where a red point is trackable, a green point is trackable in a projected direction, and a black point is intrackable.
 Fig. 12 shows the trimaps for four examples with different choices of thresholds.